PoroshMondal/data-structure-algorithm-problems/README.md

 **Limits:** The DATA array or list must be sorted.
 To resolve this some other Data Structure can be used such as Linked List, Binary Search Tree (BST) to store the data.

+**code**: Code of the implementation of this [Binary Search](https://github.com/PoroshMondal/data-structure-algorithm-problems/tree/master/arrays/binary_serach) algorithm

 ### Multidimensional Arrays
 A two-dimensional m*n array A is a collection of m.n data elements.